yy502/laserpecker/LP2.md

 If your engraver has a flashing green or yellow light after powering on, it's faulty.
 Contact the seller to arrange a replacement.

-### My object skids or tips over on the 3rd axis in Slate mode.
+### My object skids or tips over on the 3rd axis in Slab mode.

 If your object is too short or light in weight, it may not have enough friction against the metal rollers, or tips over as it moves to the end of engraving.
 A quick fix it to make a conveyor plane with a wood board or something similar.